The Old Age Home(page)

 in folders inside the top folder.
 DON'T LET PROGRAMS PUSH YOU

-you create/write is kept inside it, then one click to copy that top
+you create/write is kept inside it (below it on the tree of folders), then one click to copy that top

-folder can give you a backup someplace else.
+folder can give you a copy of everything, give you a backup someplace else.

 Having